lappis-unb/BotFlowAPI/README.md

 ## Generate jwtRS256 Key

-To run this project is necessary to create a jwtRS256 key in the private foder.
+To run this project is necessary to create a jwtRS256 key in the private folder.
 To create the key run the following commands on the `server/private/` folder:

 ``` sh
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key